ENC1101 English Composition I with a grade of "C" or better

 There are no corequisites for this course.

-expression with emphasis on writing the essay and reading literature
+expression with emphasis on writing the essay, preparing the

-for understanding and appreciation.
-Meets A.A. general education
+appreciation.
+Meets A.A. and A.S. general education Category I. A

 |Program Learning Outcomes: